 The University of West Florida has provided Student Emergency Grants and Emergency Loans for students needing to overcome financial obstacles to continue their education at UWF.

-UWF also established the COVID-19 Leave Donation Plan for faculty and staff that allows a leave donor to donate their personally accrued leave into a UWF-sponsored leave pool for use by other employees who have adversely been affected by this emergency.
-The university has also received $3.4 million from the federal CARES Act to assist students during the time.
-To apply, UWF students can fill out a CARES Act Student Emergency Aid Application.
+UWF also established the COVID-19 Leave Donation Plan for faculty and staff that allows a leave donor to donate their personally accrued leave into a UWF-sponsored leave pool for use by other employees who have adversely been affected by the pandemic.
+The University has also received a total of $18.4 million in HEERF funding to assist students during the time.
+For more information, visit UWF’s Federal Emergency Grants webpage.